-Fallon Sings a Festive ‘Robert Mueller’s Comin’ to Town’ as Bruce Springsteen
+Fallon Sings a Festive ‘Robert Mueller’s Comin’ to Town’ As Bruce Springsteen

 Be sure to set out a glass of milk and a print-out of any emails containing evidence of collusion with the Russians this year: Robert Mueller is going to shimmy down all of our chimneys this December.
 Last night on The Tonight Show, Jimmy Fallon busted out his still-very-impressive impersonation of Bruce Springsteen for a cheery holiday parody of the Boss’s version of “Santa Claus Is Comin’ to Town.”
-Belts Fallon, “Pass tax plans when we’re sleeping./You know that’s a mistake./ The midterm election’s comin’ soon./In 2018, you’re gonna pay.” ’Tis the reason for the season!
+Belts Fallon: “Pass tax plans when we’re sleeping/You know that’s a mistake/The midterm election’s comin’ soon/In 2018, you’re gonna pay!” ’Tis the reason for the season!

 Comments